For people building with AI who aren't engineers

 What it proves

-Plan, test, review, and ship for a command-line tool.
+Plan, test, review, and ship a small command-line tool.

 api-healthcheck